 Steamed rice, for serving

-Place the sliced chicken in a large bowl and add salt, sugar, ground white pepper, Shaoxing wine, soy sauce, 1 teaspoon oil, and cornstarch.
+Place sliced chicken in a large bowl and add salt, sugar, ground white pepper, Shaoxing wine, soy sauce, 1 teaspoon oil, and cornstarch.
 Mix well and marinate for 30 minutes in the refrigerator.

 Heat remaining tablespoon oil in wok over high heat until smoking.
-Add the scallions and onions.
+Add scallions and onions.
 Season with salt and cook, stirring, until the onions are tender, another 2 minutes.
-Return chicken to the wok along with julienned ginger and minced garlic.
+Return chicken to wok along with julienned ginger and minced garlic.
 Cook, stirring, until fragrant, about 1 minute.
 Transfer to serving platter and serve immediately with rice.